protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/room-concepts.md

 We distinguish flat and hierarchical state machines.

+### Semantics

+State machine execution begins at the top level by traversal of the initial transition.
+During traversal of a transition its (optional) action code is executed.

+So called triggered transitions start at a state or a transition point.
+The simple most trigger is a pair of port (or SAP) and message.

+For the following we will discuss hierarchical finite state machines, which include flat state machines as a special case.

+Assume the state machine is in an arbitrary leaf state (states with no nested state machines).
+Then when an event occurs, a transition with a matching trigger is searched.
+This is done level by level from the state graph of the current state to the top level state graph.
+First all outgoing transitions are considered, then handler transitions.
+If no match was found this is repeated one level higher and so on to the top level.
+If no match is found at all, the event is discarded.

+Then the transition which was triggered is traversed.

+For any transition it can continue in several ways:

+* _If it starts_ from a state or is a continuation after an entry or exit point
+    * _and ends_ at a leaf state, the state machine will assume this state
+    * _and ends_ at a state with sub graph, it is called a transition to history and the last active state inside the target state is assumed
+    * _and ends_ at a choice point, the choice point branch conditions are evaluated (in arbitrary order).
+The first transition whose condition is met will be traversed or else the default branch is taken
+* _if it starts_ in a transition point, then in any case the current state is left, thereby executing all exit codes until the level of the transition point
+     * _and ends_ in the same transition point then the transition is traversed and the current state is activated again, thereby executing all entry codes
+     * _else_ the transition is traversed and processing continues
+     * _eTrice specific variant (not contained in ROOM)_: the transition point can be a handler.
+In this case no entry and exit codes of states are executed
+* if the transition ends in an entry or exit point the traversal is continued on the other side of this point, entering or leaving the subgraph resp.

+All this is looped until the new leaf state is reached.

 ### Notation

 We distinguish flat finite state machines (with just one level of hierarchy) and hierarchical ones.